 Third-Fourth Grade Classroom

 “Tell me and I’ll forget.
 Show me and I may remember.
-Involve me and I learn.”
+Involve me and I learn.” – Benjamin Franklin

 I strive to create a nurturing learning environment where everyone feels safe and valued while providing challenging, child-centered activities.
-Students will be active participants in their own learning by engaging in hands-on-minds-on experiences, reflecting on the learning process, and setting personal goals.
+Students are active participants in their own learning by engaging in hands-on-minds-on experiences, reflecting on the learning process, and setting personal goals.
 Art, music, and movement will be integrated throughout the curriculum to help bridge connections and honor learning styles and interests.
-Students will explore, investigate, connect, reason, analyze, communicate, justify, and support each other in our quest to learn about the world around us.
+Students explore, investigate, connect, reason, analyze, communicate, justify, and support each other in our quest to learn about the world around us.

 Life Lab: Learning comes to life outdoors in our Life Lab garden where students work and study.
 Students study earth and life science while maintaining and harvesting the garden for use in the school cafeteria.

 Music: Students have weekly music instruction including dance, singing, and percussion with Music Teacher Vivian Simon.
 Students also have the option to participate in after school chorus.

 Reading Buddies: Students improve reading fluency and self-confidence while reading with our younger school partners.